Building Research Innovation for Community Knowledge and Sustainability (BRICKS) Conference, September 2019

 Theme: Unleashing social innovation to enhance the social impact of higher education institutions

-Provisional Agenda and Speaker Biographies
+Conference Programme and Speaker Biographies

 The increasing complexity of the challenges that societies are facing today demand truly collaborative approaches in attempting to find solutions to them.
 Whether it is rapidly ageing societies, the future and changing nature of work or the health and well-being of young people, the issues facing society today require bringing together capabilities from a wide range of actors representing all corners of society.

 The traditional spheres of society – the state, the private sector and civil society are increasingly blurred, and the roles of traditional institutions are changing.
-Higher Education Institutions as centers of knowledge and innovation play a critical role in connecting new knowledge and ideas with the social innovators and entrepreneurs who can turn them into practical solutions in our communities.
+Higher Education Institutions as centres of knowledge and innovation play a critical role in connecting new knowledge and ideas with the social innovators and entrepreneurs who can turn them into practical solutions in our communities.
 It is in this context that the BRICKS (Building Research Innovation for Community Knowledge and Sustainability) programme was conceived.

 BRICKS is an initiative that aims to find innovative solutions to social challenges in Hong Kong by fostering collaboration between higher education institutes, NGOs, social enterprises and other organisations that deliver social impact.
-It is funded by the Social Innovation and Entrepreneurship Fund (SIE Fund) and is led by the British Council in a consortium with all nine of Hong Kong’s publicly-funded universities and higher education institutes, the Good Lab, and the Social Innovation Exchange (SIX), with strategic support provided by Professor Alex Nicholls, Saïd Business School at the University of Oxford.
+It is funded by the Social Innovation and Entrepreneurship Fund (SIE Fund) and is led by the British Council in a consortium with all eight of Hong Kong’s publicly-funded universities and higher education institutions, the Good Lab, and the Social Innovation Exchange (SIX), with strategic support provided by Professor Alex Nicholls, Saïd Business School at the University of Oxford.

 The BRICKS conference brings to a close the pilot phase of the project and will see the launch of a study into the role of Hong Kong’s higher education institutions in contributing to social innovation through research, teaching and community engagement.
 The study explores the emerging research and teaching trends as well as the systemic and institutional barriers that prevent collaboration.
 It also includes a series of recommendations for how to enhance the role of the university as an engaged, active and impactful institution.